WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 Avoid using Roman numerals.
 Instead use standard Arabic numerals in your documentation.

-You can use Roman numerals to denote "steps or sub-steps in procedures."
+You can use Roman numerals to denote [steps or sub-steps in procedures]().

 ## Commas and decimal points in numbers